MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ##### Q2.
 How can I send feedback to Microsoft about the Insights app?

-**A2.** There are two ways to provide feedback through the Insights app:
+**A2.** There are two ways to provide feedback through the Viva Insights app:

 * At the bottom of every insight is the question, "Is this helpful?"
 Select **Yes** or **No** to provide feedback.